zopefoundation/ZODB/src/ZODB/utils.rst

 ZODB uses 64-bit transaction ids that are typically represented as strings, but are sometimes manipulated as integers.
-Object ids are strings too and it is common to ise 64-bit strings that are just packed integers.
+Object ids are strings too and it is common to use 64-bit strings that are just packed integers.

 Functions p64 and u64 pack and unpack integers as strings: